 For Hampton Court Palace, you can use your Oyster card to travel to it, as it is in Zone 6 and can be reached by train or bus.

-For the Harry Potter studio tour, you can use your Oyster Card to travel via National Rail train to the Watford Junction station and then you can take the studio tour shuttle (small fee) to the film studios (must have a studio ticket purchased in advance).
+For the Harry Potter studio tour, you can use your Oyster Card to travel via National Rail train to the Watford Junction station and then you can take the studio tour shuttle (small fee) to the film studios in Leavesden (must have a studio ticket purchased in advance).
 Or you can just book a tour that includes your ticket and direct transfers from London.

 For Windsor Castle, you cannot use your Oyster card, as Windsor Castle is outside London.
 However, as a tip for those who have a London Pass, you can use your London Pass to travel to Windsor Castle from Paddington Station for free.
 Read more about how to do that in our full review of the pros and cons of the London pass.